 Known as the “Crookedest Street in the World,” Lombard Street is one of San Francisco’s most popular landmarks.
-Every year, hundreds of thousands of visitors walk or drive down its eight sharp hairpin turns.
+Every year, millions of visitors walk or drive down its eight sharp hairpin turns.
 Surrounded by Russian Hill mansions and perfectly manicured landscaping and flowers, it is also one of the city’s most scenic streets.
 Take a spectacular photo at the bottom looking up or enjoy the breathtaking view from the top looking out onto the San Francisco Bay, the Bay Bridge and Coit Tower.

 General Visitor Info

 Although it’s a steep walk up Lombard Street, visiting doesn’t take a lot of time.
 Once there, you are close to numerous other San Francisco attractions.
-North Beach, Chinatown and Fisherman’s Wharf are all within short walking distance.
+North Beach, Chinatown and Fisherman’s Wharf are all within walking distance.
 Lombard Street is also located just a few blocks away from the San Francisco Art Institute, which sometimes features events, lectures and art shows.

 How to Get There

 The famous crooked portion of Lombard St. is located between Leavenworth and Hyde streets.
 There are a variety of ways to get there:

 - Bus: You can take several city buses through North Beach, the most popular is the 30, which runs from Union Square.
 Get off on Columbus Ave. near Lombard St. From here, you will walk west (uphill) a few blocks to get to Jones St., the bottom of the hill where the curvy part of Lombard St. begins.